Nek5000/NekROM/readme.md

 # Documentation

-Documentation for NekROM is available at [https://nekrom.readthedocs.io/en/latest/](https://nekrom.readthedocs.io/en/latest/) or built locally following the instructions in `doc/README.md`.
+Documentation for NekROM is available at [https://nekrom.readthedocs.io/en/latest/](https://nekrom.readthedocs.io/en/latest/) or can be built locally following the instructions in `doc/README.md`.